 - Scan and compare prices to find the best prices on the items you want and add them to your list later on.

 - Be careful of adding items from stores with limited reviews.
-To limit future problems, look for items on Amazon, which has the most comprehensive reviews online and add them to you MyRegistry list.
+To limit future problems, look for things on Amazon, which has the most comprehensive reviews online and add them to your MyRegistry list.

 How Is The Babylist Registry?

 - Aside from adding any item from any store, you can order home-cooked meals, house cleaning, or used baby clothes

 - Very flexible in terms of accepting your other registry list such as your Amazon list